ibhagwan/fzf-lua/README.md

                                         -- "belowright vnew" : split right
                                         -- "aboveleft vnew   : split left
     -- Only valid when using a float window
-    -- (i.e. when 'split' is not defined) height           = 0.85,            -- window height
+    -- (i.e. when 'split' is not defined, default) height           = 0.85,            -- window height
     width            = 0.80,            -- window width
     row              = 0.35,            -- window row position (0=top, 1=bottom)